Kafka Configuration

 - Properties set in the customizer take precedence over YAML values.

-- YAML values not touched by the customizer are preserved.
+- YAML values not touched by the customizer are preserved, as long as you use

 Loading properties from a secret